mehraKSU/website/content/publication/wheat_nodorum_blotch_weather.md

 +++

-title = "A model for predicting onset of Stagonospora nodorum blotch in winter wheat based on pre-planting and weather factors."
+title = "A model for predicting onset of Stagonospora nodorum blotch in winter wheat based on pre-planting and weather factors"

 authors = ["**Mehra, L. K.**", "Cowger, C.", "Ojiambo, P. S."]